Lunch for Less lunch clubs

 Celebratory meals are served throughout the year – Burns Supper, Valentine’s Day, Easter, Halloween and Festive meals, any excuse for a celebrating a special day.

 Currently two lunch club sittings are available each day, with a booking system is in place.
-This is likely to revert to a drop in system when government Covid guidelines are relaxed.
+With restrictions removed a drop in lunch services is available.